5 Ways Working Moms Can Spend Time With Kids

-An impromptu picnic at the nearby park will bring a smile on your little tyke’s face.
+An impromptu picnic at the nearby park will certainly bring a smile on your little child’s face.
 Ask him to pack his favourite foods in a picnic basket.
 You can play games, read books or go on a nature walk with him.

 Amrita, a genetic counsellor by profession, explains, “Children feel secure when we dedicate time to them.
 I make sure that I take my eight-year-old son for a short picnic during the weekends or holidays.
 When I come home early, I take him to the park in our neighbourhood or the beach.
 Spending quality time with my son allows me to share my thoughts and values, which he can imbibe.”